the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Make sure that your online program is kept up to date
 - Invite volunteers from the community to chair sessions
 - Share speaker's and session guidelines with the selected participants
-- Share chair's guidelines and protocols with the selected participants
+- Share the chair's guidelines and protocols with the selected participants
 - Treat social events in your program as seriously as any other session; discuss this with the organising committee and agree on social events that are good fits for your community
   - Confirm leaders for these social activities
 - Create shared documents for all the selected talks, sessions and social events to be shared with the participants